University station

 - Queen Elizabeth Hospital

-The new station building will have:
+The new station buildings have:

 - space for an NHS facility